apache/apisix/README.md

 Using AWS's eight-core server, APISIX's QPS reaches 140,000 with a latency of only 0.2 ms.

-[Benchmark script](benchmark/run.sh) has been open source, welcome to try and contribute.
+[Benchmark script](benchmark/run.sh) has been open sourced, welcome to try and contribute.

 ## Contributor Over Time